Reviewing Levi Strauss & Co. (LEVI) & Its Peers

 |27.90

-Levi Strauss & Co. has higher revenue, but lower earnings than its peers.
-Levi Strauss & Co. is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Levi Strauss & Co. has higher revenue, but lower earnings than its competitors.
+Levi Strauss & Co. is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-Levi Strauss & Co. has a beta of 1.14, meaning that its stock price is 14% more volatile than the S&P 500.
-Comparatively, Levi Strauss & Co.’s peers have a beta of 1.00, meaning that their average stock price is 0% less volatile than the S&P 500.
+Levi Strauss & Co. has a beta of 1.14, indicating that its share price is 14% more volatile than the S&P 500.
+Comparatively, Levi Strauss & Co.’s competitors have a beta of 1.00, indicating that their average share price is 0% less volatile than the S&P 500.

 Summary

-Levi Strauss & Co. beats its peers on 8 of the 15 factors compared.
+Levi Strauss & Co. beats its competitors on 8 of the 15 factors compared.

 Levi Strauss & Co. engages in the design, marketing, and sale of apparel products.
 The company offers jeans, casual and dress pants, tops, shorts, skirts, jackets, footwear, and related accessories.
 It operates through the following geographical segments: Americas, Europe, and Asia.
 The company was founded by Levi Strauss in 1853 and is headquartered in San Francisco, CA.